 Small-animal PET/MRI (Mediso Medical Imaging Systems) was performed as previously described (10).
-Overnight fasted mice received intraperitoneal injections of either CL 316, 243 (1 mg/kg) (4) or 0.9% saline along with an intraperitoneal injection of 18.8 \pm 0.4 MBq of 18F-FDG (Department of Nuclear Medicine, University Hospital Leipzig).
-Animals were then returned to their home cages for 45 min and subsequently anesthetized with isoflurane (1.8%, 0.35 L/min) delivered in a 60% oxygen-40% air mixture (MCQ Instruments) and transferred to the PET/MRI scanner.
-A 15-min static PET scan
+Overnight fasted mice received intraperitoneal injections of either CL 316, 243 (1mg/kg) (4) or 0.9% saline along with an intraperitoneal injection of 18.8 ± 0.4 MBq 18F-FDG (Supplier: Department of Nuclear Medicine, University Hospital Leipzig).
+Animals were then returned to their home cages for 45 min and subsequently anaesthetized with Isoflurane (1.8%, 0.35 L/min) delivered in a 60% oxygen/40% air mixture (MCQ Instruments) and transferred to the PET/MRI scanner.
+A 15 min static PET scan was initiated, during which animals were maintained at 37°C under Isoflurane anesthesia.
+For analysis, mean standardized uptake values of 18F-FDG by BAT were calculated.